 The Unique Desert Ecosystem in Dubai

-Often perceived as barren, the Dubai’s desert landscape is anything but lifeless.
+Often perceived as barren, Dubai’s desert landscape is anything but lifeless.
 Beneath the sun-scorched surface lies an intricate web of life that has adapted to survive with minimal water and searing temperatures.

-- Water conservation is critical.
+Water conservation is critical.
 Many plants have developed deep root systems and thick leaves to store moisture.

-- Animals such as reptiles and small mammals are nocturnal, venturing out only during cooler nights.
+Animals such as reptiles and small mammals are nocturnal, venturing out only during cooler nights.

-- Microorganisms in the soil contribute to nutrient cycling and play a vital role in the desert’s sustainability.
+Microorganisms in the soil contribute to nutrient cycling and play a vital role in the desert’s sustainability.

 Human impact has posed challenges, but recent conservation efforts aim to strike a balance between development and ecosystem protection.